Wipie/LightShotGalleryDownloader-CLI/README.md

   --data-binary '{"jsonrpc":"2.0","method":"get_user_screens","id":1,"params":{"count":10000}}' \
   --compressed > target.json
 ```
+Note: This request will only retrieve your last 10.000 screenshots.

+### Step 2: Cloning the repository
 Once you have your target.json file, clone or download LighshotGalleryDownloaded-CLI.
 ```bash
 git clone https://github.com/Wipie/LightShotGalleryDownloader-CLI.git
 ```

+### Step 3: Installing depedencies
-Then get into the root repository and open a terminal to install node depedencies.
+After cloning get into the root repository and open a terminal to install node depedencies
 ```bash
 npm install
 ```